liip/ckanext-switzerland/README.md

     ```shell
     python setup.py extract_messages
     ```
+3. Transfer all new terms to the `.po`-files:
+    ```shell
+    python setup.py update_catalog
+    ```
-3. *Optional* If you have copied templates from core CKAN to override them, you might want to copy the translations from CKAN too:
+4. *Optional* If you have copied templates from core CKAN to override them, you might want to copy the translations from CKAN too:
    ```shell
    apt-get install gettext